kvnlnt/kvnlnt/README.md

  👋

-I am a senior software developer with over two decades of fullstack experience, expert frontend skills and a degree in visual communication.
-I am able to rapidly develop sophisticated product features and have done so with numerous Web, Mobile, PWA, SPA customer facing applications.
-I'm passionate about building secure web applications that are as beautiful on the inside as they are on the outside.
+Here's my [past](https://www.linkedin.com/in/kevinlint/) and here's my future: I've become quite passionate (obsessed) about building web applications that are as beautiful on the inside as they are on the outside.
+Apps that are: secure, standards compliant, visually stunning, have a great DX and can stand the test of time.
+I'll let you konw when I'm finished.

-- 🔭 I’m currently working on world domination at [coder](http://coder.com)
+- ⏰ I’m currently working on world domination at [coder](http://coder.com)
-- 🌱 I’m currently learning how much I don't know about Kubernetes
+- 👀 I’m currently studying State Machines
+- 🎈 I'm currently experimenting with Frontend-end architectures
-- 👯 I’m looking to collaborate on [feds](http://github.com/kvnlnt/feds) and [feno](http://github.com/kvnlnt/feno)
+- 👷 I’m looking to collaborate on [feds](http://github.com/kvnlnt/feds) and [feno](http://github.com/kvnlnt/feno)